nicklpeterson/dig-ui/README.md

 | `pnpm preview` | Serve the production build locally           |
 | `pnpm check`   | Lint and check formatting with Biome         |
 | `pnpm format`  | Apply Biome lint fixes and formatting        |

-A VS Code dev container config (`.devcontainer/`) is also included if you'd like a ready-made Node environment.